-Ballard participates in the Government's Early Years Education (EYE) scheme, and offers parents the opportunity to claim up to 15 hours per week of free early years education.
-The free entitlement starts from the term after a child reaches their third birthday, and runs for six consecutive terms.
-Ballard also accepts Childcare Vouchers until the term after the child's fifth birthday.
+Ballard participates in the Government's Early Years Education (EYE) scheme and offers working parents who earn between £8,670 and £100,000 per year, the opportunity to claim up to 15 hours per week of free early years education for children who are 2 years old.
+From September 2025, we will accept 30 hours funding per week for working parents.